austincorum/Dropout-NeuralNetworks/README.md

 # Dropout: A Simple Way to Prevent Neural Networks from Overfitting
 In this research project, I will focus on the effects of changing dropout rates on the MNIST dataset.
 My goal is to reproduce the figure below with the data used in the research paper.
+The purpose of this project is to learn how the machine learning figure was produced.
+Specifically, learning about the affects to classification error when changing/not changing the dropout probability.
 ![figure](https://github.com/akc257/Dropout-A-Simple-Way-to-Prevent-Neural-Networks-from-OverfittingNeural-Networks-from-Overfitting/blob/master/DropoutFigure.png)
 Figure Referenced from: Srivastava, N.,  Hinton, G.,Krizhevsky, A., Krizhevsky, I., Salakhutdinov, R., Dropout: A Simple Way to Prevent Neural Networks from Overfitting, Figure 9